Skip to content

 • Weight loss

-• In the case of tapeworm infection, passing tapeworm segments in stool
+• In case of tapeworm infection, passing tapeworm segments in stool

-• If a large number of parasites are present, they can result in more severe complications, e.g. intestinal obstruction, anaemia, obstruction and inflammation of bile ducts
+• If infected with a large number of parasites in the body, they can result in more severe complications, e.g. intestinal obstruction, anaemia, obstruction and inflammation of bile ducts

 Incubation period

-The incubation period varies, depending on the type of parasite contracted.
+The incubation period varies from a few weeks to more than three months, depending on the type of parasite involved.

 Management

-Most parasitic infections can be completely eradicated by medication.
+Most parasitic infections can be completely cured by medication.

 Prevention